yashg160/DevHub/TASKS.md

 2. Create a theme, including colors and typographies

-3. Migrate to cookie-redirect logic for home and dashboard(ongoing)
+3. Create a page for downloading app

-4. Create a page for downloading app
+4. Create other pages (about, help etc.)

-5. Create other pages (about, help etc.)
+5. Create a 'Remember Me' checkbox